 The amount insured must cover the cost of rebuilding the property, including clearing the site and paying all fees and expenses.
-We will tell you the minimum amount of cover we initially require.
 This amount must be increased each year in line with the Royal Institution of Chartered Surveyors annual index of house building costs (or another similar index we may allow).
 However, you must decide if these amounts, and the risks covered, are adequate for your own purposes.